hotwired/stimulus/handbook/06_security.md

 ## Stimulus does not just execute what's in the HTML

 CSP is valuable when using Stimulus, just like CSP is useful in other frameworks, because Stimulus does not just execute ("eval") code in the HTML.
-Indeed, Stimulus does not use `eval` all.
+Indeed, Stimulus does not use `eval` at all.

 The Stimulus action system _does_ use dynamic dispatch to invoke controller methods, but that's simply a property lookup on the controller instance.
 See the [EventListener class](https://github.com/stimulusjs/stimulus/blob/9bb10c60b09cfd471286710acbb736e1a21bc449/packages/%40stimulus/core/src/event_listener.ts#L37-L51) for details.